 CONTAINER EXCHANGE ROUTE (CER): in the Netherlands, this route links Maasvlakte’s container companies and allows the companies to minimise the cost of container exchanges.
 This improves their respective hinterland and transhipment process and strengthens Rotterdam’s competitive position as a container hub.

 CONTANGO: a situation where spot market prices are below prices for a future delivery of oil products.

 CPTPP: Comprehensive and Progressive agreement for Trans-Pacific Partnership

-DANUBE COUNTRIES: Austria, Bulgaria, Croatia, Hungary, Romania, Serbia, Slovakia
+DANUBE COUNTRIES: Austria, Bulgaria, Croatia, Hungary, Republic of Moldova, Romania, Serbia, Slovakia, Ukraine

-DRAUGHT OF A VESSEL: Loading depth of the vessel
+DRAUGHT OF A VESSEL: distance between the vessel’s keel and the waterline of the vessel

 ECB: European Central Bank

 EfW: Energy from waste

 EQUIVALENT FLOW : equivalent flow values (indicated in the unit m3/s) measured against the benchmark levels are recalculated every ten years as flows within a 100-year time series.
 The equivalent flow values are then used to recalculate the corresponding equivalent water level (EWL) values against the benchmark levels every ten years.